omarelmekkawy/E-Commerce-API-Backend-/README.md

 The API was tested using Postman.

 The Postman collection includes:
 - Categories API
 - Products API
 - Cart API
 - Orders API

-The project also includes a Postman Environment for testing with reusable variables such as:

-- `baseUrl`
-- `categoryId`
-- `productId`
-- `orderId`

-The exported Postman Collection and Environment are included with the project.
+The exported Postman Collection is included with the project.